markomanninen/creativepowerofthefloweroflife/backcover.md

 <ul>
 	<li style="list-style: square;">The early development of the geometry of the Flower of Life</li>
 	<li style="list-style: square;">Introduction of the <b>Cownose</b>, another intersecting circles pattern that is related with the Flower of Life</li>
-	<li style="list-style: square;">Cataloging over 40 items that contain the Flower of Life symbol from 1600 BC to 1600 AD</li>
+	<li style="list-style: square;">Cataloging over 40 items that contain the Flower of Life symbol ranging from 1600 BC to 1600 AD</li>
 </ul>

 <br/>